Funding Opportunities

 Site Impact Fund (SIF)

 The Site Impact Fund was created in 2019 in an effort to bolster the mission of Global Water Dances (GWD): to inspire action and international collaboration for water issues through the universal language of dance.
 SIF is indeed all about collaboration.
-Upon the acceptance of a successful application, GWD site leaders receive a mini grant, which will specifically support their collaboration with an education or environmental partner organization, whose mission is aligned with that of GWD.
+Upon the acceptance of a successful application, GWD site leaders receive a mini grant, which will specifically support their collaboration with an education or environmental partner organization or individual, whose mission is aligned with that of GWD.
+Priority of funding will be given to those applicants of Indigenous Communities, in the Global South, or in need of financial/technical support.

 Grants